-Many exciting details are included in the Corvette VIN that includes Body Type, Engine Size, and whether the Corvette is one of its limited editions.
+Many exciting details are included in the Corvette VIN includes Body Type, Engine Size, and whether the Corvette is one of its limited editions.
 Most of the early Corvette VIN's featured only the body type numbers.
 The engine option was coded into the Corvette VIN in 1972.
 However, the Pace Car Replica had its own digit in the VIN as the first special edition Corvette in 1978.

 Why Should I Use a Corvette VIN Decoder?

 Using a Corvette Vin Decoder for your car is essential as you can understand all the relevant details about it before thinking to buy it.
-Corvette vin number lookup will give you the following data:
+Corvette VIN number lookup will give you the following data:

 - Problems related to titles